nemanja-ivanis/formulaProject/README.md

 php artisan migrate
 ```

 ...which will create the necessary db table.
-Don't forget to create the .env file!
+Don't forget to create the .env file and do the composer install!

 Command for seeding the data is: